benjamin-rubinger/benjamin-rubinger.github.io/book/your situation.md

 No man is an island, humans are social animals, we need to form deep relationships to be healthy.
 Relationships are not a nice to have, they are a need.
 What would happen to a baby if you raised it without human contact?
 That would be an unethical experiment, one which humanity conducted by accident in the Romanian orphanages of the 1980s.
 The orphanages provided hundreds of babies with shelter and food, but almost no human contact due to lack of funding and staff.
 The unattended children developed problems as they grew up, rocking back and forth, wasting away despite eating enough, not connecting with other people.

 ## New Relationship Energy
 As a young man, I lived many years without a romantic relationship or any prospects.
 I thought that it might never happen for me, I am not good enough, I am not a lovable person.
-Naturally, I wanted a relationship desperately.
+I wanted a relationship desperately.
 Naturally, everyone agrees desperation is unattractive.
 Lack of a romantic relationship was the biggest problem in my life at that time.
-I remember that morning when a girl accepted me, where I was standing, the girl gave me a hug and a kiss, my body flooded with oxytocin. it was the most intense, happiest feeling I have felt in my life.
-I understood those stupid expressions, like, I was walking on clouds and the birds song was joyful.
+I remember the morning when a girl first accepted me, where I was standing, the girl gave me a hug and a kiss, my body flooded with dopamine and norepinephrine.
+It was the most intense, happiest feeling I have felt in my life.
+I understood those stupid expressions, like, I was walking on clouds and the birds' song was joyful.
 This is new relationship energy, the exciting time in the first months of a deep relationship where you think about the person all the time and are very excited and happy about it.
 That excitment has nothing to do with whether the relationship is mutually benefitial or durable, a powerful feelings over facts experience.

 ## Voluntary and Honorable
 No matter what you need from human relationships, you can't take it from other people, you will get only what they choose to give.
 Relationships are purely voluntary exchange.
 No matter what other people do to you, and certainly I have been mistreated, you must never lie, neglect or try to hurt others feelings.
 Stand up for yourself, do what you should, be bold as brass, but always be polite and kind.
-It takes little effort, creates unexpected opportunities, and if you lose your integrity, you will regret it and gain nothing.
+Kindness takes little effort, creates unexpected opportunities, and if you lose your integrity, you will regret it and gain nothing.

 ## Managing Relationships
 Facing the other person in your relationship, it seems that if you want to make something happen, you are evenly matched, 1 vs 1.
 But a relationship is a dynamic system of two people, confusingly it contains yourself.
 Neither individual person within a relationship can control it, 1 < 2+.
 Read the previous sentence again until you believe it.
 You have to submit to the relationship dynamic.
 Of course you can influence it, but your influence feeds back into you, so avoid sudden changes.
 After some experience with a given relationship, the dynamic settles and you can observe the cost-benefit ratio of what you give to the relationship and what you get from the relationship.
 You have limited resources, so you cannot keep every relationship that piles up.
 Relationships can be time divided, but they need regular care and feeding or you drift apart.
 You have to choose which relationships to develop.
 Keep and invest in the relationships with the best cost-benefit, cut the rest.
 That's what's best for you and overall for the world.
 It's not heartless, it's responsible, which is very attractive.